rjferguson21/big-bang/docs/developer/package-integration/package-integration-sso.md

 Based on the authentication protocol implemented by the package being integrated, either Security Access Markup Language (SAML) or OpenID (OIDC), follow the appropriate example below.

 #### OIDC
 For SSO integration using OIDC, at a minimum this usually requires `sso.client_id` and `sso.client_secret` values under the same block above.
 We can then reference these values further down in either the template values for your package ([eg: Gitlab](../../chart/templates/gitlab/values.yaml)) or [Authservice template values](../../chart/templates/authservice/values.yaml) if there is no built-in support for OIDC or SAML in the package.
+Authservice will be discussed in more detail further down.

 ```yml
 <package>: